If you’re looking for a new home, you’ve probably wondered what the best questions to ask the seller when buying a house are.

 Similar to boiler repairs, updating the electrical wiring to the latest, modern standards can get very expensive.

 In fact, a whole new rewire of a property can cost anything from £2,000 for a one bedroom home up to £6,500 or more for a 5+ bedroom home.
+The potential outlay makes this one of the best questions to ask the seller when buying a house.

-Not only that but it can take 1-2 weeks to complete and may cause some cosmetic damage.
+Not only that, but it can take 1-2 weeks to complete and may cause some cosmetic damage.

 If the electrics haven’t been checked for some time, you may need to consider paying for an Electrical Installation Condition Report (EICR) so you understand exactly what you’re getting yourself into.